jasonknight/hyde/README.md

+# Hyde
-# Hyde - Guaranteed written by Drunken Monkeys
+## Guaranteed to be written by Drunken Monkeys

 ### For when you want a static website, not a Ph.
 D in Jekyll